AfzalivE/AS-Google-Assistant-Plugin/README.md

 ## Known issues

-Sometimes, the `Create Preview` button does nothing, a Gradle Sync or Restarting Android Studio is able to fix that.
+- Sometimes, the `Create Preview` button does nothing, a Gradle Sync or Restarting Android Studio is able to fix that.
+- Giraffe and Flamingo version are compatible but they're not compatible with Electric Eel.

+Electric Eel and Dolphin versions have a different way of importing some dependencies because I hadn't figured out that all the jars I needed were in the `Android Studio.app` package.